Johnson & Johnson (JNJ)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle for Johnson & Johnson has exhibited fluctuations over the past five years.
-The cycle measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
+The cash conversion cycle of Johnson & Johnson has varied over the years, indicating changes in the company's ability to efficiently convert its investments in inventory and accounts receivable into cash.

 Peer comparison